RaVeR76/My-Vinyl-Answer/README.md

 ## **Project Goals**

-I'm a DJ (mainly a Bedroom one though .... see my MS1 project ha ha) & have been DJing for 25 years.
+I'm a DJ (mainly a Bedroom one though .... see my MS1 project ha ha) and have been DJing for 25 years.
 I do it because I love the music, I love the people and I love the feeling of making people smile through the freedom of my sets :)
 I have hundreds of records, aka Vinyl, which I have been collecting from the mid 90s to now and I am still buying them .... it's like an addiction to be honest !
-I've tried to attend V.A. classes (Vinyl Anonymous) but they will never change me so I may just try to keep track of what I am buying and why .....
+I've tried to attend V.A. classes *(Vinyls Anonymous)* but they will never change me so I may just try to keep track of what I am buying and why .....
 This is were my idea for a project comes from.
 I don't know how many records I have, I don't know what genre they are when I look at them, obviously I know some like the classics, but the majority I need to play before I can ascertain what genre they are.
 The amount of times I have went through my whole record selection to try and get some sort of order and organistaion is completely criminal and so time consuming it's unreal.
 Again, this is were my project comes in !
 I want to have a once and for all list of my personal vinyl and as much information per record as possible which I can search and hopefully help my keep track of ....
 I may even add a random function to help me select some cool SETS to play from the various Genres I have :)